-- For your room you will need to bring:
+For your room you will need to bring:

 - Bedding

+- Towels (unless you have purchased the bedding and linen change service)

 - Cleaning products for your room

 - One or more pillows

+- Toilet roll if in ensuite room.

 Bedrooms will contain a bed, mattress and mattress cover, desk with drawers, desk chair, curtains, wardrobe, shelving and a waste bin.